Introduction to Criminology, Communities and Criminal Justice

 Induction Schedule

 Our aim is to ensure that you know what to expect from the course and provide advice and guidance on what you need to prepare for your studies.
-There will be activities that you may want to get involved in, both across the department and within Barnsley College, and we will let you know more about these when you enrol.
-Below is the time for enrolment which you are required to attend:
+There will be activities that you may want to get involved in, both across the department and within Higher Education, and we will let you know more about these when you begin your studies.

 Enrolment Checklist